Authorities identify terrorist attack suspect after truck drove through Bourbon Street crowd killing 15

 Families of victims arriving at the University Medical Center are being asked to go to the UMC Conference Center on the 1st Floor, across from Tower 2, which is the midpoint of the hospital.

 According to ABC News, the Ford F150 truck used in the attack was a vehicle rented through the Turo app – a carsharing company.
 Truck owner Rodrigo Diaz told ABC that he rented this truck to an individual through Turo and that he is currently talking to the FBI.
-He declined further. comment.
+He declined further comment.

 His wife, Dora Diaz, told ABC News they are devastated.